jpjones76/SeisIO.jl/docs/src/intro.rst

 SeisIO is a framework for working with univariate geophysical data.
 SeisIO is designed around three basic principles:

-* Ease of use: you shouldn't *need* a PhD to study geophysical data.
+* Ease of use: one shouldn't need a PhD to understand command syntax.
 * Fluidity: working with data shouldn't feel *clumsy*.
 * Performance: speed and efficient memory usage *matter*.